Caliban (Marvel Comics): Reception

 In 2014, Entertainment Weekly ranked Caliban 89th in their "Let's rank every X-Man ever" list.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Caliban from Earth-295 appears in Age of Apocalypse.
-This version is a well-learned yet egotistical coward and swordsman who works for Domino until he is killed by Toad.
+An alternate universe version of Caliban from Earth-295 appears in Age of Apocalypse.
+This version is a well-learned, albeit egotistical swordsman who works for Domino until he is killed by Toad.

 House of M

-An alternate universe variant of Caliban from Earth-58163 makes a cameo appearance in House of M as a member of the Marauders.
+An alternate universe version of Caliban from Earth-58163 makes a cameo appearance in House of M as a member of the Marauders.

 Ultimate Marvel

-An alternate universe variant of Caliban from Earth-1610 appears in Ultimate X-Men #82.
+An alternate universe version of Caliban from Earth-1610 appears in Ultimate X-Men #82.
 This version is a member of the Morlocks who possesses dark gray skin, a muscular physique compared to his Earth-616 counterpart, and the ability to transform into a hulking monster.

 X-Factor Forever

-An alternate universe variant of Caliban from Earth-16524 makes a minor appearance in X-Factor Forever #3 as a Horseman of Apocalypse.
+An alternate universe version of Caliban from Earth-16524 makes a minor appearance in X-Factor Forever #3 as a Horseman of Apocalypse.